PGLSanchez/PGLSanchez.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am soon joining the group of [Brigitte Galliot](https://genev.unige.ch/research/laboratory/Brigitte-Galliot) at the [University of Geneva](https://genev.unige.ch/) in Switzerland as a [Swiss Government Excellence](https://www.sbfi.admin.ch/sbfi/en/home/education/scholarships-and-grants/swiss-government-excellence-scholarships.html) postdoctoral scholar from September 2021 to August 2022, where I will be studying head formation and maintenance in *Hydra*.

 **I am actively looking for postdoc opportunities in theoretical and experimental marine developmental biology**, preferably involving field work and use of simple & low-cost experiments/technologies, from late 2022 or early 2023.

-## Current research
+## Recent research

+I am a Swiss Government Excellence](https://www.sbfi.admin.ch/sbfi/en/home/education/scholarships-and-grants/swiss-government-excellence-scholarships.html) postdoctoral scholar (September 2021 to August 2022) with Brigitte Galliot in the [Laboratory of Regeneration and Adult Neurogenesis](https://genev.unige.ch/research/laboratory/Brigitte-Galliot) at the [University of Geneva](https://genev.unige.ch/) in Switzerland, where I am studying head formation and maintenance in *Hydra*.

-I am a bridging postdoc in [Alexander Aulehla's lab](https://www.embl.de/research/units/dev_biology/aulehla/) at the [European Molecular Biology Laboratory](https://www.embl.org/about/) (EMBL) in Heidelberg, Germany.
-My current research melds developmental biology and dynamical systems theory to understand how synchronized signaling oscillations confer spatiotemporal cues for tissue patterning in vertebrate embryos.
-In particular, I use synchronization theory (via microfluidics-based entrainment) to predictably control the oscillations in embryos during the formation of their somites, the precursors of vertebrae.
+Formerly, I was a bridging postdoc in [Alexander Aulehla's lab](https://www.embl.de/research/units/dev_biology/aulehla/) at the [European Molecular Biology Laboratory](https://www.embl.org/about/) (EMBL) in Heidelberg, Germany, where I melded developmental biology and dynamical systems theory to understand how synchronized signaling oscillations confer spatiotemporal cues for tissue patterning in vertebrate embryos.
+In particular, I used synchronization theory (via microfluidics-based entrainment) to predictably control the oscillations in embryos during the formation of their somites, the precursors of vertebrae.

 ## Broad interests